jankabatek/plotsuite/README.md

-# Plot suite: make pretty graphs pretty fast
+# Plot suite: make pretty graphs, pretty fast

 this repository houses the most recent version of the **plot suite** of fast graphing commands for large datasets in Stata.